-My Cinnamon-Vanilla Chia Seed Pudding recipe was inspired by one of my favorite diner desserts: cinnamon rice pudding!
+This Cinnamon Vanilla Chia Seed Pudding recipe was inspired by a favorite diner dessert: cinnamon rice pudding!
 It has a texture similar to tapioca pudding, and just 2g net carbs per serving, making it a delicious keto dessert.

 How do You Make Chia Seed Pudding?